 1/2 t salt

-1 package 3″ round dumpling wrappers
+1 pinch of pepper1 package 3″ round dumpling wrappers

 4 T peanut oil